-In September 2018, the White House implemented one of the key recommendations in A National Blueprint for Biodefense-the creation of the National Biodefense Strategy along with National Security Presidential Memorandum 14 to direct its implementation.
-Issuing the National Biodefense Strategy was a critical step toward strengthening U.S. biodefense.
+In September 2018, the White House implemented one of the key recommendations in A National Blueprint for Biodefense-the creation of the National Biodefense Strategy3 along with National Security Presidential Memorandum 14 to direct its implementation.4 Issuing the National Biodefense Strategy was a critical step toward strengthening U.S. biodefense.
 National Security Presidential Memorandum 14 provided direction to execute the Strategy and included mechanisms to review and revise its goals and objectives.
 Unfortunately, the federal government did not make significant progress in implementing the Strategy before the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) virus emerged in 2019 and caused the COVID-19 pandemic.
-This report provides: (1) assessment of governmental efforts to implement our recommendations to prevent, deter, prepare for, detect, respond to, attribute, recover from, and mitigate biological threats; and (2) preliminary findings regarding our recommendations and COVID-19.
-Information in this report is current as of January 2021.